Off the Beaten Path in Duke University

 The real Duke University lives beyond the tourist trail.
 In the neighborhoods where locals actually spend their time, you'll find places like Duke Forest and Gothic Reading Room that make a city worth knowing.
 Even around well-known spots like Duke Chapel and Sarah P. Duke Gardens, one street over the crowds disappear entirely.

-Use this page as a starting point for a Duke University walking tour, a free self-guided route, or the Roamee app for Duke University.
+Use this page as a starting point for a Duke University walking tour, a free route, or the Roamee app for Duke University.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Duke University for the well-known architecture and nature attractions, but the most memorable moments happen off the main path.
 Side streets one block from Duke Chapel, residential quarters, quiet courtyards — these are the parts of Duke University that feel genuine.
 Places like Duke Forest and Gothic Reading Room are the kind of spots locals would actually recommend.